revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 The four fundamental concepts of Object-Oriented Programming are:

-**Encapsulation**: Here, the internal representation of an object is hidden from the view outside the object’s definition.
-Only the required information can be accessed whereas the rest of the data implementation is hidden.
+**Encapsulation**: Here, the internal representation of an object is hidden from the view outside the object’s definition.Only the required information can be accessed whereas the rest of the data implementation is hidden.
 **Abstraction**: It is a process of identifying the critical behaviour and data of an object and eliminating the irrelevant details.
-**Inheritance**: It is the ability to create new classes from another class.
-It is done by accessing, modifying and extending the behaviour of objects in the parent class.
+**Inheritance**: It is the ability to create new classes from another class.It is done by accessing, modifying and extending the behaviour of objects in the parent class.
-**Polymorphism**: The name means, one name, many forms.
-It is achieved by having multiple methods with the same name but different implementations.
+**Polymorphism**: The name means, one name, many forms.It is achieved by having multiple methods with the same name but different implementations.

 </blockquote>